Simscape Block Libraries

 simscape in the MATLAB Command Window, the main Simscape library opens in a separate window.

 The Simscape library consists of two top-level libraries, Foundation and Utilities.
-In addition, if you have installed any of the add-on products of the Physical Modeling family, you will see the corresponding libraries under Simscape library, as shown in the following illustration.
+In addition, if you have installed any of the add-on products of the Physical Modeling family, you can see the corresponding libraries under Simscape library, as shown in the following illustration.
 Some of these libraries contain second-level and third-level sublibraries.
 You can expand each library by double-clicking its icon.